riccardopoiani/pricing-and-advertising-machine-learning/README.md

 with pickle) containing the results of the experiment and a txt file containing details on the setting of the experiment. <br>
-To run an experiment, one can simply write "python exp_name.py -n_runs x -s 1": this will launch x runs for a given experiment and will save results on file.
+To run an experiment, one can simply write "python exp_name.py -n_runs x -s 1": this will launch x runs for a given experiment and will save results on file (notice that it is necessary to run it from the folder /experiment).
 Additional parameters can be set to control the environment parameters and algorithm hyper-parameters (--help to see details on each of this additional possibility). <br> <br>